isolver/ioHub/docs/iohub/quickstart.rst

 to the computer (powered on if a wireless gamepad), you can run the gamepad example by starting the run.py script.

-While at first this approach may seem like more work than a script only approach to creating your experiment, I think once you have used it a couple times it will become clear that the configuration file vs. experiment logic approach to dividing how information is represented for an experiment often results in less work and the promotion of experiment python script reuse.
-This is because there is less of a need to be repeatedly 'configuring' more complex device types within the script environment itself, but instead within a better suited, more constrained, device configuration specification.
+While at first this approach may seem like more work than a *script only* approach to creating your experiment, the advantages to using the *script + config* file will emerge over time, especially as experiment scripts are reused.
+The *script + config* approach takes care of the repeated lines of device setup and management used for more complicated devices in traditional *script only* approaches.

 Please let us know your opinions on this after working with this experiment structure.